ArtDock/artdock-guestbook/README.md

 # ArtDockGuestbook
-## Open source project for decentralized Guestbooks in art exhibitions.
+## Open source project for decentralized Guestbooks in art exhibitions
 ArtDockGuestbook is an open-source, guestbook platform for setting up a system of throwing money to art exhibitions and building relationships between artists and viewers.

 Organisers can register their exhibitions, integrate a system of viewer donations, and build relationships with viewers while distributing badges to participants.
 Viewers can collect participation badges while viewing the exhibition and throwing money to the artist.